 Refer to the scenario on the first page of this lesson.
-Imagine that, in addition to working in procurements, you are also a solar analyst for this company.
+Imagine that, in addition to working in procurement, you are also a solar analyst for this company.
 You have a client who is willing to invest in a 10kW PV system.
 The client has three properties in three different cities and he/she is asking for your advice to help choose the right place for the PV system.
 (Note: the client doesn’t have any preference for the PV modules, installation type, or system orientation.
 So assume a fixed ground mount with no shading at any of these places).
 The cities are:

 With the help of PVWatt tool, your task is to find the best place for the client’s PV system.